humbertodias/js-linkedin-auto-fill-form/README.md

 http://localhost:9999
 ```

-Unfilled, click on sign in on LinkedIn
+Unfilled, click on sign in with LinkedIn

 ![](doc/unfilled.png)